ObadaMoustafa/shopping-cart/README.md

 ## [Demo](https://dev-mentor-shopping-cart.netlify.app/)
 ## Why I follow this playlist ?
 - In this Playlist we gonna build a complete project about shopping cart.
-- We will use firebase realtime database to show our product and to control our shopping cart.
+- We will use firebase realtime database to show our products and to control our shopping cart.
-- So we can add, minus and delete a product in the shopping cart.
+- So we can add, subtract and delete a product in the shopping cart.
 - also will use firebase authentication
 - We will secure the firebase database data and will put rolls so every user can only access his data even if he got our configuration object.
 - We gonna use redux toolkit and will use thunk as well.